Turning my smartphone into a dumb phone

 2. Click on Screen Time.

 3. Click on Content & Privacy Restrictions and turn it on.
 Here’s where you need your trusted person to set a passcode.
 Click on the option to set a passcode.
-Make sure they can stay around until your operation dumb phone is completed in case you lock yourself out before properly setting the restrictions.
+Make sure they can stay around until your operation dumb smartphone is completed in case you lock yourself out before properly setting the restrictions.

 I went with the nuclear option.